Prljavo Kazalište: 1982–1984: Shift to mainstream: Houra fronting, Bogović's return and hiatus

-Comeback with Bodalec as vocalist, new successes (1985-1990)
+1985–1990: Comeback with Bodalec as vocalist, new successes

 The band made a comeback with the album Zlatne godine (Golden Years), released at the end of 1985 for Jugoton.
 Mladen Bodalec, who had appeared on the band's previous album as backing vocalist, debuted on Zlatne godine as the group's new frontman.
 The record was produced by Piko Stančić and marked the band's shift to mainstream pop rock sound, bringing the hits "Ne zovi mama doktora" ("Don't Call the Doctor, Mom"), "Ma kog me boga za tebe pitaju" ("Why In Heaven's Name Are They Asking Me About You") and "Sladoled" ("Ice Cream"), the latter sung by Houra and female vocalist Olja Duboja.

 In 1988, Prljavo Kazalište released stylistically similar Zaustavite Zemlju (Stop the Earth), which included the hits "Zaustavite Zemlju", "Marina", "Moj bijeli labude" ("My White Swan") and "Slaži mi" ("Lie to Me").
 The album included the song "Budala malena" ("Little Fool"), originally written by the band for the theatre play Povijest moje gluposti (History of My Stupidity).
 The album also included the song "Mojoj majci" ("To My Mother"), which Houra dedicated to his recently deceased mother.
+According to a list of top five best Croatian songs of all time compiled by RTL television show Croatian Number One published in 2021 and taking in account week at number one on charts, number of sales and air time, "Mojoj majci" ranked at number four.
 At that time, shortly before the upcoming breakup of Yugoslavia, tensions broke out between the constituent republics of the Yugoslav federation, so the issue of an eventual Croatian independence from Yugoslavia started to rise.
 Hence the verse "Zadnja ruža hrvatska" ("Last Croatian rose") made the song very popular in Croatia, especially in pro-independence part of Croatian public, which embraced it as a return to Croatian national sentiment, but also led to criticism in some parts of Yugoslavia due to (perceived) nationalist undertones, which were considered politically incorrect for the Yugoslav policy of brotherhood and unity.
 On 7 November 1988, the band performed on a large concert in Zagreb alongside three other most popular Zagreb-based bands of the time, Parni Valjak, Film and Psihomodo Pop.
 The recordings from the concert were released the following year on the double live album ZG Rock Forces.